-The whole conversation around social media has somewhat taken a turn for the obvious.
+The conversation on social media has somewhat taken a turn for the obvious.
 And much of it runs the risk of sounding trite and overstated, which will mean missed opportunities for many.

 Earlier in the year, many were saying at conferences and events that they were ready to move beyond the basics.